mavarma/Test002/README.md

       f. default, we are showing some limited description for a note in the middle panel, If the User wants to see the full description, then he/she has to select his desired row, then it's entire data will be displayed in right mose panel

       g.
 All these note/note titles are shown in alphabetical order

+Note: Added couple of screenshots of the developed application in the Screenshots folder for your reference.